-- Be a current APTA member.
+- a current APTA member

 Selection will be made at random while taking into consideration geographic diversity and equal representation of schools.

-- Running messages and motions between delegates, to and from the House officers, and between the House officers and computer operators
+- running messages and motions between delegates, to and from the House officers, and between the House officers and computer operators

-- Monitoring entry to the House, ensuring that no one enters until the start of delegate reassignment, checking badges or APTA member IDs, or ensuring no one enters if the House is in closed session.
+- monitoring entry to the House, ensuring that no one enters until the start of delegate reassignment, checking badges or APTA member IDs, or ensuring no one enters if the House is in closed session.

-- Assisting APTA staff with the breakdown of the House on Wednesday afternoon.
+- assisting APTA staff with the breakdown of the House on Wednesday afternoon.

-- Assisting with the election process as necessary.
+- assisting with the election process as necessary.

 - uickly and efficiently assisting in other House processes as requested